Positional Encoding in Transformer-Based Time Series Models: A Survey: Introduction

-This challenge has elevated positional encoding from a technical implementation detail to a critical design choice that fundamentally determines model effectiveness.
-Recent comprehensive analyzes have demonstrated that positional encoding methods significantly impact a model's ability to handle sequence length extrapolation, temporal pattern recognition, and cross-domain generalization \cite{zhao2024length,kazemnejad2023impact}.
-The unique characteristics of temporal data—including non-stationarity, multi-scale patterns, and irregular sampling—require specialized positional encoding approaches that differ substantially from those developed for natural language processing \cite{zhang2024intriguing}.
+Recent comprehensive analyses have demonstrated that positional encoding methods significantly impact a model's ability to handle sequence length extrapolation, temporal pattern recognition, and cross-domain generalization \cite{zhao2024length,kazemnejad2023impact}.
+The unique characteristics of temporal data, including non-stationarity, multi-scale patterns, and irregular sampling, require specialized positional encoding approaches that differ substantially from those developed for natural language processing \cite{zhang2024intriguing}.

 Despite extensive research in transformer architectures, the time series community lacks a comprehensive evaluation of positional encoding methods specifically designed for temporal data characteristics.
 Although there are general transformer surveys \cite{tay2022efficient} and NLP-focused positional encoding reviews are available \cite{zhao2024length}, no systematic study has examined how these methods perform in various time series tasks and architectures.
 This gap is particularly critical given the unique properties of temporal data, including nonstationarity, seasonality, and varying sampling frequencies \cite{li2023time}.